Frequently Asked Questions

 2. How does tutoring help me prepare to be a teacher?

 The tutoring experience is a foundational aspect of learning for future teachers.
 We believe this allows trainees to develop some intuitive understanding of "how kids learn" by separating out all of the complexities introduced when teaching 20 or more students at once.
 In particular, experiencing hard-won success with challenging students allows each trainee to realize that all kids can learn to high levels.

-4. How many Corps members who start the Sposato program in August actually finish the residency component and go on to teach full-time?
+3. How many trainees who start the Sposato program in August actually finish the first year and go on to teach full-time?
 Why/when do people exit the program?

-We expect roughly two-thirds of the people who start on Day 1 to complete the residency component of the program.
+We expect roughly two-thirds of the people who start on Day 1 to complete year one of the program.